top of page

 The silence that echoed back from Seph, the quiet repulsion in her eyes—was it a reflection of my muted emotional landscape, so different from her own?
 Perhaps for those of us wired for deeper feeling, the path to peace is indeed paved with sacrifices, with a necessary distancing from the storms of others, in self-imposed quarantine.

-Some may praise sensitivity for its depth, its ability to create understandings, both of oneself and others.
+Some may praise sensitivity for its depth, its ability to create understanding, both of oneself and others.
 But sensitivity is vulnerability, with the risk of becoming entangled in thorns of pain.
 It's a vulnerability I recognize in myself, a rawness that can feel like an opportunity for strength by the mental scars caused by others.

 And now I realize a certain fact.... the choice to be vulnerable, on purpose, isn't a display of stupidity necessarily, but of strength, as that allows one to become stronger through adversity.
 Opening up to people, and embracing the fact that they might hurt you, unintentionally or otherwise, is key to becoming stronger.